SMU DataArts - Cultural Data Profile

 How prepared were organizations to weather the downturn brought about by the pandemic, and how can pre-pandemic data help organizations and funders rebuild for the future?
 The Working Capital Report provides insights into the arts and cultural organization’s average number of months of working capital which shows how long an organization can survive at its current expense size in the absence of revenue.

-We studied the relationship between total earned operating revenue, earned relational revenue, and expenses for arts and cultural organizations.
+Based on data from 3,886 organizations across 11 different arts and cultural sectors, we studied the relationship between total earned operating revenue, earned relational revenue, and expenses to help identify what drives effective performance for the average arts and cultural organization.

 A unique examination of the fundraising efforts of over 2,400 organizations across 11 different arts and cultural sectors throughout the nation to provide valuable insights and useful tools to help arts and cultural leaders tell their story, overcome challenges, and increase impact.